andrewratliff/andrewratliff.github.io/_posts/2019-12-28-half-the-sky.md

 between two parts of the body, and can cause death or lifelong problems for new mothers.
 Fistulas are preventable and treatable at low costs.

-Ensuring that mothers survive childbirth and thrive after giving birth is the priority of several effective organizations such as [_Averting Maternal Death and Disability_][5]{:target="_blank"} and [_Fistula Foundation_][6]{:target="_blank"}.
+The survival and well-being of mothers is the priority of several effective organizations such as [_Averting Maternal Death and Disability_][5]{:target="_blank"} and [_Fistula Foundation_][6]{:target="_blank"}.